Search

 Table of Contents

 Data shows that only one in ten people with addictions get the treatment they need.
-With 46 million U.S. adults diagnosed with substance use disorder in 2021, learning what must be done with a person who is addicted to a drug could be beneficial.
+With 46 million U.S. adults diagnosed with substance use disorder in 2021, it is vital to learn what to do if you or a loved one is struggling with substance abuse disorder.

-This guide will show you how to connect your loved one with addiction treatment, even if they are initially not ready to commit to recovery.
+This guide will show you how to connect your loved one with alcohol or drug addiction treatment, even if they are initially not ready to commit to recovery.

-How Can I Get My Addicted Family Member into Treatment?
+How Can I Get My Addicted Family Member Help

-Watching a loved one’s life disintegrate before your eyes is heart-rending, and this can be even tougher if you meet with denial when you broach their alcohol abuse or substance abuse.
+Watching a loved one’s life disintegrate before your eyes is heart-rending, and this can be even tougher if you meet with denial when you broach their alcohol abuse or addiction to prescription pain relievers.

 Determining when it’s time to step in and take action is not an easy decision to make, but you should prepare yourself for this.